matiasherranz/autocomplete/README.md

 > Docs: https://github.com/prettier/eslint-config-prettier#installation

+One last note on ESLint: I added the [sort-imports](https://eslint.org/docs/latest/rules/sort-imports) rule, that I find very positive for code quality.

 ### Development environment setup and code style considerations

 The main pieces of the code styling and standard-compliance setup I used are the following: